gitkrishna15/OS-Lift-and-Shift/README.md

 Option 1:

-Make sure you have enough space on your Windows Workstation ( if required plugin External Hardrive for the space required)
+Make sure you have enough space on your Windows Workstation ( if required plugin External Hardrive for the space required) Install Git Bash/Cygwin/Open Shh Terminal which would provide execution of linux commands on Windows system.
+Once installed execute the below script using this bash terminal on windows machine.

-Execute the Script provided which will create the raw image and prepare tar.gz image
+Execute the Script ( "OS_lift_shift_image.sh" ) provided which will create the raw image and prepare tar.gz image

 Option 2:

-If enough space on separate disk/LUN is available in Source OS, continue to execute the script with correct option
+If enough space on separate disk/LUN is available in Source OS, continue to execute the script with correct option dd if=/dev/sda of=/u01/diskimage.raw bs=8M tar /u01/diskimage.raw.tar.gz /u01/diskimage.raw

 Once the image tar.gz file is available use any of the tools(WinSCP/Filezilla/scp) to copy the image over to System/Server where GUI browser is available to upload the image to Oracle Cloud